 - 11.1 It is not possible to be prescriptive about how the Co-operative should identify problems and take appropriate action in this Policy statement as there are too many potential outcomes, all different from each other.
 The general process to be followed by staff is: - a) Advise the Board of the underachievement - b) Outline action(s) already taken to achieve the objective - c) Make suggestions for further action(s), in consultation with other RSLs who may have solved similar problems - d) Agree refinements to the Equality and Human Rights Action Plan's objectives and implement these - 11.2 Realistically, it may emerge that some tasks are difficult to achieve, and this is something that the Co-operative recognises.
-This does not mean, however, that we will cease trying to achieve these.
-The Co-operative will do all that is possible and reasonable to ensure that equality and Human Rights targets are met. - 11.3 In accordance, with its complaints handling procedure the Board will receive quarterly complaints reports.
-These reports must include a separate section highlighting any complaints relating to Equality or Human Rights issues.
+This does not mean, however, that we will cease trying to achievethese.
+The Cooperative will do all that is possible and reasonable to ensure that equality and Human Rights targets are met. - 11.3 In response, to the Scottish Public Services Ombudsman (SPSO) revising its model complaints handling procedure (in March 2021) the Co-operative updated its complaints handling policy.
+The SPSO model policy highlighted the importance of ensuring the complaints process is accessible for all, when it stated that it: